bytesunite/li-react-fullstack-site/ch-4-connect-front-and-back-end/4-7-create-add-comment-form.md

 TROUBLESHOOTING (not part of course):<br>
 If the app breaks, double check your handler function in *ArticlePage* and how you are invoking it in *AddCommentForm*.
 Make sure you are providing the arguments the same way.
 For example, the instructor uses `{nameText, commentText}` as an argument to *onAddComment* in ArticlePage, rather than `nameText, commentText`.
 This same format is used in the AddCommentForm by calling `onAddComment({nameText, commentText}` rather than separate parameters.

-If you don't pay attention you may end up messing up the mongodb database such as inserting a nested object:<br>
+If you don't pay attention you may end up messing up the mongodb database such as inserting a nested object.
-<pre><code style="color:red">
-  _id: '2923...', name: 'learn-react', upvotes:2,
-  comments: [
-    ...
-    {
-      postedBy: {
-        postedBy: 'Shaun2',
-        text: 'blah'
-      }
-    }
-  ]
-</code></pre>

 If you messed up your mongodb database you can always update or remove documents.
 For example, if you want to reset the comments array to an empty array, you can run the following command in the Mongo Shell:<br>
 <pre><code>/$ mongosh
 test> use full-stack-react-db
 full-stack-react-db> db.articles.updateOne({name: 'learn-react'}, { $set: {comments: []}})